 Filing later in the week will not delay payments; claims are effective on the Monday of the week they are filed.

 Help!
 My 12-step program has been canceled, what do I do?

 Now, more than ever, we need the support of our community.
 Many 12-step programs have opened online groups and individual chat sessions.
 Find out more at www.nyintergroup.org

-I want to vote in the New York State Primary Election, but do not want to risk my health by going to a polling station.
+I want to vote in the General Election, but do not want to risk my health by going to a polling station.
 Can I vote by mail because of the Coronavirus?

 Yes.
-On April 9, 2020, Governor Cuomo issued an Executive Order that allows any New York State resident to vote by absentee ballot for any election held on, or before, June 23, 2020 (the date of the NY State Primary).
+Governor Cuomo issued an Executive Order that allows any New York State resident to vote by absentee ballot for the General Election on November 3, 2020.
 To request an absentee ballot, voters may fill out an absentee ballot application and check “temporary illness or physical disability” as the reason they are requesting one.
 You can find downloadable forms and directions on the Voting Absentee portion of the New York State Board of Election website.